mengtianwxs/dmt/readme.txt

+/*
-this is a TMY or LMY libs.
+ * this is a TMY or LMY libs.

-this is a new user.
+ * made by mengtianwxs
+ * .inc HKGN
+ * software pai plus
+ * mengru shao ,he's girl friend
+ */